khinsen/leibniz/README.md

 ## Status

+The support code for Leibniz is now sufficiently advanced that first examples for digital scientific knowledge can be developed.
+They are located (no surprise) under `examples`.
+For a first contact with Leibniz, I suggest looking at `examples/quantities/mass.rkt`, which shows how physical quantities and units can be defined.
+In `examples/quick-guide.md` you can find essential background information for understanding this example.

-At this time, there are no examples for scientific models in Leibniz yet.
-I am still working on the support code, which is what this repository currently contains.
-See the file `notes.md` for an overview of the code structure.
-Readers not interested in implementation details should check again later.
+Readers interested in the implementation should start by looking at the file `notes.md` for an overview of the code structure.

 I will announce any significant progress on my
 [Guaana project](https://www.guaana.com/projects/scientific-notations-for-the-digital-era).

 ## Background